hung20gg/chatbot_financial_statement/README.md

 ## Major Update 2

+- Streamlit is conflict with similarity search ???
 - Done evaluation for ML1
 - For fastest inference, use `llm = Gemini('gemini-1.5-flash-8b')` and `sql_llm = Gemini('gemini-1.5-flash-002')`